akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 #### Akka Typed Stream API changes

-* `ActorSoruce.actorRef` relying on `PartialFunction` has been replaced in the Java API with a variant more suitable to be called by Java.
+* `ActorSource.actorRef` relying on `PartialFunction` has been replaced in the Java API with a variant more suitable to be called by Java.